madeleineforbes/gwenbell.com/tech.md

 **8** Browser!
 I now use [Firefox, Nightly Build](http://nightly.mozilla.org/).

 **9** This is the hardest of all.
 When you leave the ecosystem, leave completely.
 Avoid sites that talk about Google at length, and stay away from sources you once enjoyed that are Google-centric.
 The investment to do so is time, and paying closer attention.

+If you never hit delete, you never know what you have.
+What's left after you hit delete?
+Just sit there and wonder.

 Our work becomes more resilient through deletion.